tocco/tocco-docs/framework/configuration/acl.rst

 -----------------------------

 Normally the permissions are checked automatically when querying or updating data.
 But sometimes it is necessary to check permissions manually.
-This can be done by obtaining a :java:ref:`Guard<ch.tocco.nice2.security.Guard>` from the :java:ref:`SecurityContext<ch.tocco.nice2.security.SecurityContext>`.
+This can be done by obtaining a :abbr:`Guard (ch.tocco.nice2.security.Guard)` from the :abbr:`SecurityContext (ch.tocco.nice2.security.SecurityContext)`.
-The :java:ref:`Guard<ch.tocco.nice2.security.Guard>` instance can then be used to evaluate permissions.
+The :abbr:`Guard (ch.tocco.nice2.security.Guard)` instance can then be used to evaluate permissions.